ElektraInitiative/PermaplanT/doc/backend/02obtain_access_tokens.md

 You can now make the request like the following:
 `curl 'http://localhost:8080/api/seeds' -H "authorization: Bearer {access_token}"`

-Note that the token is only valid for 5 minutes after which you have to refresh it.
+Note that the token is only valid for 5 minutes after which you have to refresh it with the same curl command again.

 ## Other ways